Vishnuanand77/RecipeFinder-App/README.md

 <h1>Recipe Finder App </h1>
-- A Recipe Finder app built using Kotlin
+- A Recipe Finder app built using Kotlin \n
-- Interacts with a public API to retrieve JSON objects
+- Interacts with a public API to retrieve JSON objects \n
 - The JSON recipe objects have 4 properties :
     - Title
     - A link to the recipe website